 Silverwood Park, St. Anthony

 Enjoy lunch with a view!
-Order a tasty treat from the café and find a table out on the patio next to the giant oaks.
 The Silverwood Café offers locally sourced, organic food and beverage options.
 Keep an eye out for the café’s monthly theme and find seasonal drink and sandwich specials on Facebook.

-Another option: Go for a brisk walk around the park on the 1-mile paved trail that circles the park and take in the fall colors as the seasons change.
+Another option: Go for a brisk walk around the park on the 1-mile paved trail that circles the park.
 Enjoy the peacefulness of woodlands, open prairies and picturesque views of Silver Lake.

 Sochacki Park, Robbinsdale